 This project is not overly complicated but learning how to balance a ceiling fan will require some patient troubleshooting, as there could be several reasons for the problem.
 This guide will help you walk through the basic checks.

-Dust builds up on ceiling fans over time and can clog the fan motor in addition to putting pressure on the fan blades.
-Either of these problems can contribute to ceiling fan wobble; regular cleaning can help eliminate it.
+Dust builds up on ceiling fans over time and can clog the fan motor in addition to putting pressure on the ceiling fan blades.
+Either of these problems can contribute to a wobbly ceiling fan; regular cleaning can help eliminate this issue.

 - Turn off the ceiling fan and wait for it to come to a complete stop.

 - Position a ladder under the ceiling fan slightly off center and climb up to reach the first blade.